adrianagiongo/RhizoWheat-RB1/scripts/readme.md

 ### 7. Alpha diversity
 This script calculates alpha diversity based on the rarefied data.

-No significantly differences in Shannon, Chao1 and Pielou (Wilcoxon test) in W1 vs W2 in T1 or T2.
+No significant differences in Shannon, Chao1, and Pielou (Wilcoxon test) in W1 vs W2 in T1 or T2.

 ### 8. Ordination